Arnona: How the Municipal Property Tax in Israel Works

 Jerusalem Municipality

-In the city of Modi’in, on the other hand, there is no difference in the property tax rate between the various neighborhoods, and the difference in the amount of tax between the different types of properties is also minor.
+In Modi’in, on the other hand, there is no difference in the property tax rate between the various neighborhoods, and the difference in the amount of tax between the different types of properties is also minor.
 While owners of a standard apartment pay NIS 48 per square meter per year, owners of a penthouse apartment or detached house pay only 7% more, at a rate of NIS 51.36 per square meter, going up to NIS 60 for areas beyond 170 square meters.
-The discrepancy in Arnona rates in the city of Bet Shemesh is also negligible.
+The discrepancy in Arnona rates in Bet Shemesh is also negligible.
 For properties in the old neighborhoods, the property tax is NIS 41.26 per square meter, regardless of the type of property, and in new neighborhoods, it is just NIS 47.48 per square meter.

 How does municipal property tax in Israel compare to other countries?